Sarah Ladipo Manyika. On Race, and Raising a Son in America.

 On June 4th, Poetry Daily featured Sarah Rose Nordgren’s “Mother, Pressed” from AGNI 79

 On Elephant magazine’s Walk the Talk Show, Waylon Lewis talked with AGNI founder Askold Melnyczuk.

 Congratulations to AGNI poet Charles Wright, named the new Poet Laureate of the United States!

 We’re proud of our partnership with the audio magazine The Drum.
 Listen to Tiphanie Yanique’s story “Oakland Gomorrah” from AGNI 77.

 Robert Long Foreman has won a Pushcart Prize for his story “Cadiz, Missouri,” which first appeared in AGNI 75.
-Pushcart will reprint the story in its 2014 anthology.
+It appears in the 2014 anthology.

 Two more strong votes of confidence in what we’re up to!
 Harper’s Magazine, in its February 2013 issue, reprinted Robert Leonard Reid’s short story “That Doubling Is Always Observed,” from AGNI 76, and The New Yorker’s Page Turner blog is reprinting Jamie Quatro’s story “Relatives of God” (AGNI 73).
 That story and two others from AGNI are part of her debut collection, I Want To Show You More, which James Wood reviews in the March 11th New Yorker: “The best stories are passionate, sensuous, savagely intense, and remarkable for their brave dualism. . . .”

-Jen Percy’s essay “Azeroth” (AGNI 74) has won a Pushcart Prize and will be reprinted in the 2013 anthology.
+Jen Percy’s essay “Azeroth” (AGNI 74) won a Pushcart Prize and appears in the 2013 anthology.